Twenty-first annual gala honors success in the classroom and community.

 The Elite Eight appearance was the fourth for MSU between 1999 and 2003.
 During that time period, no other school made more than two trips.
 In fact, since the NCAA Tournament expanded to 64 teams in 1985, just four programs (Duke, Kentucky, Michigan State and North Carolina) have advanced to four Elite Eights in any five-year period.

 The 2001-02 season may prove to be one of Izzo's finest.
-Despite losing 81 percent of the scoring load from 2000-01, and having three of his key players miss several games with injuries, Izzo led the Spartans to a 10-6 Big Ten record, finishing just one game out of first place.
-MSU won 10 of the last 13 regular-season games to finish with a 19-12 record and earned a spot in the NCAA Tournament.
+Despite losing 81 percent of the scoring load from 2000-01, and having three key players miss several games with injuries, Izzo led the Spartans to a 10-6 Big Ten mark (19-12 overall), finishing just one game out of first place.
+MSU won 10 of the last 13 regular-season games and earned a spot in the NCAA Tournament.

 In 2000-01, Izzo earned NABC National Coach of the Year and District 11 Coach of the Year honors for leading Michigan State to its third straight Final Four and fourth straight regular-season Big Ten Championship.
 MSU became just the fourth school in Big Ten history to win four straight league titles.

 MSU opened the season by winning its first 12 games to establish the best start in school history.
 On Dec.
 25, 2000, the Spartans earned the top spot in The Associated Press Top 25, marking the first time they held the No. 1 position in the AP Poll since 1979.
 In Big Ten action, Michigan State posted a 13-3 record to win a share of the league crown.
 The Big Ten finale vs. Michigan marked Izzo's 100th Big Ten game.
 Through his first 100 games, Izzo posted a 72-28 mark, the fifth-best record in Big Ten history.